skord/maxpanel/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Just want to look at it?

+There's a demo environment you can try yourself if you have docker-compose installed.
+Just clone this repo: https://github.com/skord/box and docker-compose up.

 ## Prerequisites

 You will need the following things properly installed on your computer.